Queensland Liberal Party: Affiliation with the Liberal Party

 The following year, the national UAP was folded into the Liberal Party, and by April 1945, 17 non-Labor forces in Queensland joined the Liberal Party.
 However, the QPP declined to dissolve itself and join the Liberal Party, leading the Liberal Party the possibility to have to organise its own Queensland division.
 However, in May 1945, the QPP eventually reached an agreement with the Liberal Party, where the QPP agreed to become the local apparatus of the Liberal Party for federal elections.
 That meant in the "federal sphere" or relating to federal matters, QPP would be the Queensland division of the Liberal Party.
 During federal elections, QPP candidates would run under the Liberal Party banner and were bound by the Liberal Party policy and platform.
-In the "state sphere", QPP would run candidates under its own banner in state elections and were bound by QPP policy and platform.
+In the "state sphere", QPP would run candidates under its own banner in state elections, and its candidates were bound by QPP policy and platform.
 All candidates would be selected by a joint executive consisting of the state provisional executive of the Liberal Party and QPP representatives.

 Chandler was succeeded as leader in 1946 by Bruce Pie, a fellow Brisbane based businessman, who led the party to an increase to nine seats in the 1947 state election, offering a bold reform policy that at times clashed with the Country Party's aims.
 However both Chandler and Pie had business concerns, as well as the former's continued local government role, that meant they could not devote all their time to leading the party.
 Thomas Hiley took over the leadership in 1948.

 Since 1946, there were attempts to rename the QPP to the Liberal Party, including an unsuccessful attempt in October 1948.
 Hiley was also opposed to a name change.
 In November 1948, the party expressed its intention to merge with the Country Party, with a potential name "Liberal-Country Party League", similar to the Liberal and Country League in South Australia.
 However, this was refused by the Country Party as mergers with other parties would violate its party constitution.
 On 8 July 1949, QPP delegates agreed to a name change and the QPP was renamed Liberal Party of Australia (Queensland Division) to be in line with other Liberal Party state divisions.

 Relations with the Country Party remained uneasy for much of the next decade through the leaderships of Hiley and then Kenneth Morris and it was not until 1956 that they were firmly settled.
 Although the party polled between 20% and 30% of the vote over successive elections, it could not elect more than 11 members and was further hampered by the introduction of a malapportionment in 1949 that strengthened both the Labor and Country parties.
 The party was also almost entirely limited to electoral success in Brisbane, apart from the seat of East Toowoomba/Lockyer where future leader Gordon Chalk had gained the seat in 1947 and followed the rural parts in a redistribution.